re1/jacq-javaee/README.md

 **Recommended:**

-- Netbeans (> 8.0.2)
+- NetBeans (> 8.0.2)
   - WildFly Plugin / JavaEE Edition

-Maven projects can be opened directly from Netbeans.
+Maven projects can be opened directly from NetBeans.

 ## Deployment